TIY-LR-FEE/assignments/17-github-api/README.md

 ## Explorer Mode

-1. Create a new project in Source Tree called `18-github-api`, then download the [Sass Boilerplate](https://github.com/TIY-LR-FEE/curriculum/raw/master/Boilerplates/sass.zip) and put those files in your project.
+1. Create a new project via Source Tree called `18-github-api`.
+If you don't remember how, [watch this video](https://www.youtube.com/watch?v=Mp3LYUVKoKU).

+2. In your `18-github-api` directory run `startfrom tiy-lr-fee/assignments 18-github-api` to download the boilerplate.

-- Recreate the HTML and CSS for the repository tab of the GitHub profile page (https://github.com/jbarket?tab=repositories).
+3. Recreate the HTML and CSS for the repository tab of the GitHub profile page (https://github.com/jbarket?tab=repositories).

-- Use two AJAX requests (and Promises) to pull your own profile information:
+4. Use two AJAX requests (and Promises) to pull your own profile information:
   * Profile: `https://api.github.com/users/<username>`
   * Repositories: `https://api.github.com/users/<username>/repos`

-- After loading the data from the GitHub API, write at least the following fields to the DOM:
+5. After loading the data from the GitHub API, write at least the following fields to the DOM:
   * name
   * blog
   * location